miroi/bagel_manual/source/molecule.rst

    | **Description**: Option to do RHF-FMM, in which case density fitting is not used
    | **Default**: false
    | **Datatype**: boolean
    | **Recommendation**: Use for calculations on very large systems.
-Is particularly effective for long, chain-like molecules.
+This is method is particularly effective for long, chain-like molecules.

 .. topic:: ``dkh``